Cartoon violence: Options for parents and restriction

+Earlier cartoons demonstrated that using violence was a successful method for capturing viewership.
+Contemporary animated shows have adopted this approach and simply elevated the levels of violence and graphic content.

-Victor C. Strasburger, Amy B. Jordan and Ed Donnerstein, writing in Pediatrics, say that parents should limit the total screen time for children older than two years of age to no more than one to two hours per day.
+Victor C. Strasburger, Amy B. Jordan and Edward Donnerstein, writing in Pediatrics, say that parents should limit the total screen time for children older than two years of age to no more than one to two hours per day.
 Children under two years of age should avoid watching television altogether.
-Televisions should be kept out of children’s bedrooms and parents should watch television with their children and discuss the content.
+Televisions should be kept out of children's bedrooms and parents should watch television with their children and discuss the content.
 Saturday morning cartoons are considered the most popular time for children to witness violence on television because cartoons have more violence than comedies and dramas.

 Health practitioners can also play their part by taking the time to ask their young patients how much time per day they spend with entertainment media and if there is a television or computer with Internet access in their bedroom.
 Six or more hours of TV viewing is linked to mild to severe depression levels.

+Another option for parents is to be involved in what media their children are consuming.
+As mentioned in a previous paragraph, children's total screen time should be no more than two hours.
+This is two hours that a parent could use to not only monitor and bond with their child, but to also control what they are watching.
+Publishers Jiayu Li, Xiaoli Zhang, and Qian Du did a study on children with left-behind adolescents and the aggression they have.
+The study showed that nearly all who were struggling with this aggression had very little if not any relationship with their father.
+As for a mother's absence or lack of involvement in a child's life could also lead to higher levels of aggression.
+So, depending on whether or not cartoon violence leads to higher levels of aggression can be hard to determine with the lack of a parental figure.